 CI Continuous integration

-One repo or multiple repos
+One repo better

 Continuous Integration (CI) : Push changes on developement server quickly and automatically so new changes can be tested earlier